iiAzui/BipoleIVplus/Cutscenes/Converter/syntaxguide.md

 ---------- COMMANDS ----------
 If a line starts with a slash /, it contains a command, likely with some preceding arguments.
 Parse and evaluate this command immediately, and then move onto the next line.

-/chapterlevel
-Sets the current chapter level variable.
-(If there is some sort of chapter object, this could/should probably be taken out of the cutscene and moved there, for less global variable cluttering shenanigans)

-/bgcolor {color}
-color - black, green, etc.
-set the cutscene background color to this color.

 /battle {battleName}
 Set the battle that will be started next.
 Store this info somewhere. /startbattlenextinput, /placeenemyunits and /startbattlenow may use this stored value.
 example: /battle Chapter1

+/bgcolor {color}
+color - black, green, etc.
+set the cutscene background color to this color.

+/chapterlevel
+Sets the current chapter level variable.
+(If there is some sort of chapter object, this could/should probably be taken out of the cutscene and moved there, for less global variable cluttering shenanigans)

+/enablebattlecontrol
+Used when a cutscnee happens during the setup of a battle, like in Ch.
+4. When this is called, the cutscene should stop running for now and let the player play out the battle.
+Once the battle is done, resume playing the cutscene at the the index under this command.

+/hidedialogue
+Hides the dialogue box, BUT the cutscene system will keep running.
+Mainly used for when a cutscene happens during a battle and units are being placed but no dialogue is happening.

 /startbattlenextinput
 Set some sort of flag to let this interpreter know that on the next space input, instead of moving to the next line, start a battle: place player units, place enemy units, and so on.
 When that battle is finished, THEN go back to the cutscene and continue from where the cutscene left off.